WebReflection/hyperHTML/DEEPDIVE.md

 ## How are attributes updated

 Quite often developers thinks about DOM attributes as something you can get or set via `node.setAttribute(name, value)`.
-Well, that's half of the story, 'cause [attributes are just nodes](https://dom.spec.whatwg.org/#interface-attr) like anything else on the DOM.
+Well, that's half of the story, 'cause [attributes are just nodes](https://dom.spec.whatwg.org/#interface-attr) like anything else in the DOM.

 This means that a generic attribute can be updated simply setting its `.value` property, like an `input` element would update its view when we set its value.
 It'd be silly to `input.setAttribute('value', content)` when we can just `input.value = content`, right?

 And that's how attributes are updated here.
 Trapped in a closure, a new template render will simply target the specific attribute and change its value, with the only exception of those attributes prefixed with `on`.

-These are meant to be handlers, and since nobody likes to deal with handlers as string content, `hyperHTML` recognizes these attributes and it actually remove them from the node, bit it will assign to the attribute owner, the node, the DOM Level 0 event.
+These are meant to be event handlers.
+And since nobody likes to deal with handlers as string content, `hyperHTML` recognizes these attributes and it actually remove them from the node, but it will assign to the attribute owner, the node, the DOM Level 0 event.

 ```js
 // simulation of the attribute update mechanism